gchan/easy_geoip/README.md

  @time_zone="America/Los_Angeles">
 ```

-**Bonus** - Pass in `nil`, an empty string or no arguments and the default geolocation service, [Telize](https://www.telize.com) will return the geolocation information for your IP address!
+**Bonus** - Pass in `nil`, an empty string or no arguments to the `.query` method and the default geolocation service, [Telize](https://www.telize.com) will return the geolocation information for your IP address!

 ```ruby
 EasyGeoIP.query(nil)